""

 • boosts inner city movement and cross river access

-• better connects existing green transport routes, including the Bicentennial Bikeway to The University of Queensland, and creates new strategic corridors in the inner city
+• better connects existing active transport routes, including the Bicentennial Bikeway to The University of Queensland, and creates new strategic corridors in the inner city

 • reduces reliance on private vehicle trips and decreases vehicle emissions